Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections: Worldline EFT for Schwarzschild BHs

-\begin{itemize} \item \textbf{Tensorial Structure.} The rotational symmetry of the Schwarzschild background dictates that the retarded Green's function can only be an STF version of the Kronecker symbol.
+\begin{itemize} \item \textbf{Tensorial Structure.} The rotational symmetry of the Schwarzschild background dictates that the retarded Green function can only be an STF version of the Kronecker symbol.

-\item \textbf{Time Reversal Symmetry.} The terms with even and odd powers of frequency in the retarded Green's function transform differently under time reversal.
+\item \textbf{Time Reversal Symmetry.} The terms with even and odd powers of frequency in the retarded Green function transform differently under time reversal.
 The part which is even under the exchange $\omega\to -\omega$ describes conservative effects, while the time-reversal odd part captures dissipation.

-\item \textbf{Locality.} The time reversal invariant terms can be absorbed into local counterterms in the point particle action~\eqref{eq:eft1}.
+\item \textbf{Locality.} The time-reversal invariant terms can be absorbed into local counterterms in the point-particle action~\eqref{eq:eft1}.
 In this sense they just renormalize the Wilson coefficients that we already had in Eq.~\eqref{eq:eft1}.
-In contrast, the time-reversal odd terms, cannot be recast into a local worldline action, and therefore we call them ``non-local.'' \end{itemize}
+In contrast, the time-reversal odd terms, cannot be recast into a local worldline action, and therefore we call them ``nonlocal.'' \end{itemize}